Eligibility and Application Information

 - Complete the postbaccalaureate program application.
-The application deadline is April 22, 2020.
+The application deadline is extended to May 15, 2020.

 - Official transcripts from all colleges/universities attended.
 Applicants may request an eTranscript (PDF) from their registrar to be sent to firstname.lastname@example.org or have a transcript mailed the address below.

 - Three letters of recommendation are required.
 Applicants should complete the letter of recommendation form and provide the form to each letter writer.
 Letter writers may email their letters and the completed form to email@example.com or mail letters to the address below.

 - A current resume

 - Applicants who have previously applied to medical school will need to submit a copy of their AMCAS-verified application as a PDF to firstname.lastname@example.org.

 Submit supporting documents (eTranscripts, letters of recommendations, resume, and if applicable, MCAT scores, AMCAS-verified application) by email to email@example.com by the application deadline.

 There is no application fee to apply to the program.